turingschool/front-end-curriculum/lessons/module-4/server-side-testing-v2.md

 When we run this test, it should fail, that's TDD for you!
 Go ahead and write the code to make it pass.

+## GET a single student

+Take 5 minutes and see if you can write a test to get a single student back from a new `/students/:id` endpoint.
+Once you have a failing test make it pass!

+If you've made it that far, consider this: Are we adequately testing these endpoints so far?
+What is missing?